opensearch-project/project-website/_posts/2024-09-30-Boosting-OpenSearch-Development-on-MacOS-with-Apple-Silicon.md

 28 actionable tasks: 25 executed, 3 up-to-date
 ```

-(Note: this also works for 1.3.19 or 3.0.0 version and above when you switch to 1.3 or main branches respectively)
+**Note**: Running integration tests with the new artifact also works for OpenSearch version 1.3.19 (when you switch to the 1.3 branch) or any version 3.0.0 and later (when you switch to main branch).

-### Enhanced Development Experience for OpenSearch Dashboards
+## Simplify your OpenSearch Dashboards development experience

-For developers working on OpenSearch Dashboards, this new release is equally beneficial.
-OpenSearch Dashboards requires a running copy of OpenSearch to function as the backend.
-Thanks to this update, you can now correctly setup the cluster with these commands:
+If you're developing for OpenSearch Dashboards, this release brings significant benefits.
+OpenSearch Dashboards relies on a running instance of OpenSearch as its backend.
+With this update, you can now easily configure the cluster using the following commands:

 ```bash
 # Clone OpenSearch-Dashboards repository